prisma/prisma/docs/tutorial.md

 ## 5. Migrate the database with Lift

-You've introduced changes to your data model that are already reflected in the database and in your Photon API thanks to `prisma2 dev`.
+You've introduced changes to your data model that are already reflected in the database and in your Prisma Client JS API thanks to `prisma2 dev`.
 To persists your migration in Lift's migration history, you need to run through the process of migrating your database with Lift.

 Every schema migration with Lift follows a 3-step-process: